AllStarLink/Allmon3/README.md

 ## Installation

 ### Installation for Packages
-The following directions can be used to install with the Debian package
+The following directions can be used to install with the Debian package.

 1. Install the prerequisites

 ```
-apt install -y apache2 php7.4-fpm php-zmq python3-zmq
+apt install -y apache2 php7.4-fpm php-zmq python3-zmq python3-websockets
 ```

 2. Download the latest .deb file from the current release